Here’s how you can implement a long-term plan for success for the coming year.

 Yet, our goals for a more productive and successful year can often go unrealized.
 In fact, 80 percent of New Year’s resolutions don’t make it past February, according to US News.
 It’s easy to get discouraged when we don’t see the results of our efforts right away, or when we encounter obstacles or stressors we didn’t plan for.

-Nevertheless, there are a few ways you can ensure you’re one of the fortunate 20 percent that will see your resolutions fulfilled in 2019.
+Nevertheless, there are a few ways you can ensure you’re one of the fortunate 20 percent that will see your resolutions fulfilled.

 Here’s how you can implement a long-term plan for success for the coming year: